TheBrownViking20/katacoda-scenarios/test/step2.md

 print(M_inverse)
 </pre>

-Run `equation.py` using the following command to get results of step 3:
+Run `equation.py` using the following command to get results of step 5:

 `python3 equation.py`{{execute}}

 Alternatively, numpy provides np.linalg.inv() method to calculate the inverse of an invertible matrix.
-Let's see an example of this method Copy the following code to the editor:
+Let's see an example of this method.
+Copy the following code to the editor:

 <pre class="file" data-filename="equation.py" data-target="replace">
 # Importing numpy